-In a strengths-based workshop your entire team or organization is engaged in finding your strengths, success factors and good examples, and, based on what works well, come up with ideas for further development.
+In a strengths-based workshop your entire team or organisation is engaged in finding your strengths, success factors and good examples, and, based on what works well, come up with ideas for further development.

 The workshop methodology is based on the best practises from methods like Solution Focus and Appreciative Inquiry.
 It can be held separately or in combination with an inspirational talk about Happiness & Engagement with Strengths-based development or Strengths-based/Appreciative Leadership.

-Appreciative Inquiry (AI) is a method for developing groups and organizations, originally developed in the 1980’s by David Cooperrider and Suresh Srivastva at Case Western Reserve University in Cleveland, Ohio.
+Appreciative Inquiry (AI) is a method for developing groups and organisations, originally developed in the 1980’s by David Cooperrider and Suresh Srivastva at Case Western Reserve University in Cleveland, Ohio.

-Solution Focus was originally developed in the 1990’s as a therapy method by Steve de Shazer and Insoo Kim Berg at The Brief Family Therapy Center in Milwaukee, Wisconsin.
-Today it’s also used with great success in coaching and in team/organization development.
+Solution Focus was originally developed in the 1980’s as a therapy method by Steve de Shazer and Insoo Kim Berg at The Brief Family Therapy Center in Milwaukee, Wisconsin.
+Today it’s also used with great success in coaching and in team/organisation development.